 It’s great if you have many tests for one piece of code – that means you check a lot of cases.

 It’s okay if you spend time on writing tests – sometimes, even more than on writing code.
 Tests are a safety net for your critical business parts, remember?

-When unit-testing is not needed
+When unit testing is not needed

 When your code is not critical and your business can afford some mistakes in that part of the system.

-When the effort to make the code testable and write tests is too large, and testing manually requires less efforts.
+When the effort to make the code testable and write tests is too large, and testing manually requires fewer efforts.
 You need to estimate the efforts cumulatively, for the period of time you plan to maintain the project.

 When it’s a prototype, a proof-of-concept, or experimental code, and you need to develop it as fast as possible, and you’re probably going to throw it away anyway.